MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender/defender-experts-report.md

 Each security recommendation in the Recommended action section includes actionable remediation steps customized based on the observations and findings in the current threat landscape in the context of what’s been happening in your environment .
 Thus, when the threat landscape changes, the recommendation also changes as it continuously collects information from both.

-You are not only notified of the threats and risks but also provided with suggested solutions to resolve those threats.
+You are not only notified of the threats and risks but also provided with suggestions to resolve those threats.

 Some recommendation actions provide additional information and have quick access to relevant resources within Microsoft 365 Defender portal and other documentation.
 Click the arrow beside a recommendation to expand it.